dakotalrubin/tetris/README.md

 ## Running the Game

-Click on the GitHub Pages link to play!
+Click on the github-pages link in the sidebar to play!

 ## Controls